OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/design.rst

 Base class for systems in OpenMDAO.

-This class represents a system of equations, which is a set of equations that need to be solved together so that a single solution satisfies them all.
+This class represents a system of non-linear equations, which is a set of equations that need to be solved together so that a single solution satisfies them all.

 A system of equations is specified by one or more parameters (input values) and one or more unknowns (output values).
 For example, a really simple system may